annealmail/annealmail/provisioning/README.md

-# enigmail-provisioning
+# annealmail-provisioning
-Contains provisioning scripts for developing Enigmail, for Vagrant and Docker
+Contains provisioning scripts for developing AnnealMail, for Vagrant and Docker

 If you have problems with permissions on the shared directory, this incantation is useful: chcon -Rt svirt_sandbox_file_t $DIR